essmehdi/ensias-report-template/README.md

 For now, it provides a first page style that matches the common reports style used and encouraged at ENSIAS.

-It also provides a style for first level headings to act as chapters
+It also provides a style for first level headings to act as chapters.

+More improvements will come soon.

 ## Usage